- this page is a stub

 transistorised devices developed

 FLYBALL modules, that were developed especially

 for the NSA by Sylvania in Florida (US).

-Each module had the same form factor and had a distinct colour
+Each module had a distinct colour

 ➤ More about FLYBALL modules